-ERH was implemented in 2018 to remediate saturated soil, groundwater, and LNAPL in the TCE the proposed remedial action is effective to meet the RAO and, if so, to develop the full-scale ISCO remedial design.
-The results of the ISCO Treatability Study are described in the ISCO Treatability
+An ISCO Treatability Study was conducted between late 2017 and early 2019 to collect information in determining if the proposed remedial action is effective to meet the RAO and, if so, to develop the full-scale ISCO remedial design.
+The results of the ISCO Treatability Study are described in the ISCO Treatability Study Evaluation Report (Wood, 2019).